 Curates and Training Incumbents are encouraged to work together to establish a shape for each curacy, enabling curates to cover a wide range of ministerial opportunities over their curacy.
-Curates who are SSMs or MSEs will require particular care in finding the right way of using the time that is available to cover the range of ministerial experience.
+Part-time curates will need to find the best way to use their available time to encompass the full range of ministerial experience.